Los Angeles Car Accident Attorney Near Me

 So what can drivers in Los Angeles do to prevent accidents?
 Part of Project Vision Zero involves the identification of high-risk areas.
 The LA Department of Transportation has identified a “high injury network” of areas where pedestrian deaths are most likely to occur.

-Los Angeles’ high-risk network involves 6 percent of city streets, where 70 percent of all pedestrian fatalities and severe injuries occur.
+Los Angeles has recognized a High Injury Network of roads that experience a significantly higher number of traffic fatalities and serious injuries.
+As a result, Vision Zero safety initiatives are focused on these key routes.
 Drivers should check this map to find any areas that are on their common routes.
 Use caution in these areas and watch carefully for pedestrians.

 Heavy Traffic

-Traffic can pile up anywhere, but it is a recurring problem here in California – especially in our large metro areas like Los Angeles and San Francisco.
-Drivers who are not prepared to handle heavy traffic can cause accidents and injure other road users through their negligence.
+Traffic can pile up anywhere, but it is a recurring problem here in California, especially in large metro areas like Los Angeles.
+Drivers who are not prepared to handle heavy traffic can potentially cause accidents and injure other road users through their negligence.
 One of the most important skills a driver can utilize in heavy traffic is simply paying attention.
-Cars will engage in a lot of “stop and go” (or “slow and go”) movement, so it is important not to get distracted by a cell phone, or passengers, or anything else that takes your attention away from the road ahead of you.
+Cars will engage in a lot of “stop and go” (or “slow and go”) movement, so it is important not to get distracted by a cell phone, passengers, or anything else that takes your attention away from the road ahead of you.

 Please pay attention to your frustration and find another outlet for it.
 Perhaps you like to listen to calming music in the car.
 Perhaps comedy podcasts or radio stations keep you in a good mood.
 Whatever your outlet is, be sure that you do not take your frustration out on other drivers.
 Impatient driving can lead to injuries, criminal charges, or even death.